2020 Twitter account hijacking: Perpetrators

 The United States Department of Justice announced the arrest and charges of three individuals tied to the scam on July 31, 2020.
-A 19-year-old from the United Kingdom was charged with multiple counts of conspiracy to commit wire fraud, conspiracy to commit money laundering, and the intentional access of a protected computer and a 22-year-old from Florida was charged with aiding and abetting the international access.
+A 19-year-old from the United Kingdom was charged with multiple counts of conspiracy to commit wire fraud, conspiracy to commit money laundering and the intentional access of a protected computer, and a 22-year-old from Florida was charged with aiding and abetting the international access.
 Both will be tried in the United States District Court for the Northern District of California.

-A third individual, Graham Ivan Clark, of Hillsborough County, Florida, was also indicted; the charges were originally sealed in juvenile court, but he was eventually charged as an adult on 30 felony counts.
+A third individual, Graham Ivan Clark, 17 years old, of Hillsborough County, Florida, was also indicted; the charges were originally sealed in juvenile court, but he was eventually charged as an adult on 30 felony counts.
 The charges included organized fraud, communications fraud, identity theft, and hacking.
 Florida state law allows for trying minors as adults in financial fraud cases.
 Clark pleaded not guilty to the charges on August 4, 2020.
-He accepted a plea bargain in March 2021 and was sentenced to 3 years in prison followed by 3 years of probation; he was sentenced under Florida’s Youthful Offender Act, which limits the penalties on convicted felons under the age of 21.
-According to the Tampa Bay Times, he would be able to "to serve some of his time in a military-style boot camp".
+He accepted a plea bargain in March 2021 and was sentenced to 3 years in prison followed by 3 years of probation; he was sentenced under Florida's Youthful Offender Act, which limits the penalties on convicted felons under the age of 21.
+According to the Tampa Bay Times, he would be able "to serve some of his time in a military-style boot camp".

 A fourth individual, a 16-year-old from Massachusetts, had been identified as a possible suspect in the scam by the FBI.
 Though federal agents had conducted a warranted search of his possessions in late August 2020, no indictments have been made yet.

+In April 2023, 23-year-old Joseph James O'Connor, a British citizen with the online handle PlugwalkJoe, was extradited from Spain to New York to face charges after being arrested in July 2020, and reported to have hacked over 100 Twitter accounts including the accounts of Apple, Uber, Kanye West, Bill Gates, Joe Biden, Barack Obama, and Elon Musk.
+O'Connor is also accused of extorting close to $800,000 in cryptocurrency.
+O'Connor entered a guilty plea, and on June 23 was sentenced to five years in federal prison in addition for forfeiting at least $794,000 to the victims of the hijacking.In November 2025, the Crown Prosecution Service obtained an order to confiscate and liquidate 42 bitcoins (£4.1 million) belonging to O'Connor.